 We wonder what PUBG Corp, the global saviour and galactic owner of all in-game cookware will say when they see Cuisine Royale, a hilariously themed battle royale that infringes on Greene and Co's aforementioned galactic cookware ownership.

-You may recall PUBG Corp recently suing two mobile game developers for their transgressions against the golden rule of interplanetary cookwareship, which states that cookware is PUBG's and nobody else's.
+You may recall PUBG Corp recently suing for their transgressions against the golden rule of interplanetary cookwareship, which states that cookware is PUBG's and nobody else's.

 Unfortunately for Bluehole or whatever they're named this month, they're gonna need a bigger court because Cuisine Royale has more cookware than PUBG can shake its broken, anti-cheat stick at.
 And yes, it is used primarily for armour and shielding, which is exactly what PUBG's rulebook of gaming cookware standards and practices states.